Make healthy choices selecting, storing and cooking with nut and seed oils

 (1) Organic – From seeds / nuts grown without chemicals

-(2) Cold-pressed or low-heat expeller-pressed and not extracted with chemical solvents
+(2) Cold-pressed or low-heat expeller-pressed and NOT extracted with chemical solvents

 Expeller-pressed vs. solvent-extracted oils